 All of the land within Canyon de Chelly National Monument is Navajo tribal trust land, and the Navajo Nation retains jurisdiction to manage many activities on the land.
-Subject to certain exceptions, Navajo Nation Code, tit.
-17, § 320 (1979), provides that “[a] person commits unlawful carrying of a deadly weapon if he or she carries a loaded firearm or any other type of deadly weapon."
+Subject to certain exceptions, Navajo Nation Code, title 17, S 320 (1979), provides that a "person commits unlawful carrying of a deadly weapon if he or she carries a loaded firearm or any other type of deadly weapon."
 The Navajo Nation may enforce its laws against Navajos and may charge non-Navajos with civil violations under this and other provisions of the Navajo Nation Code.
 Non-Navajos may be escorted off or totally banned from the reservation.
 It is the responsibility of visitors to understand and comply with all applicable tribal, state, and federal firearms laws before entering this park.

-Federal law still prohibits firearms in certain facilities in this park; those places are marked with signs at all public entrances and includes the Visitor Center, Ranger office, and Maintenance building.
-If you have any questions, please call the Chief Ranger at (928)674-5500 ext.
-270.
+Federal law still prohibits firearms in certain facilities in this park; those places are marked with signs at all public entrances and includes the Welcome Center, Ranger office, and Maintenance building.
+If you have any questions, please contact the Park Superintendent

 Drones are prohibited within the boundaries of Canyon de Chelly National Monument.
 Drone use has resulted in noise and nuisance complaints from park visitors, park visitor safety concerns, and one documented incident in which park wildlife were harassed.
 Small drones have crashed in geysers in Yellowstone National Park, attempted to land on the features of Mount Rushmore National Memorial, been lost over the edge of the Grand Canyon, and been stopped from flying in Prohibited Airspace over the Mall in Washington DC.